courros/hnco/README.md

 algorithm is run 20 times on each function.
 Algorithms are ranked according to their median performance (quartiles are also considered).
 They are ranked first per function then globally.

-### Dynamics

-The purpose of this experiment is to study the evolution of some quantity available through the log function of a given set of algorithms.
-In the example, the evolution of entropy in UMDA and PBIL is studied.
-Each algorithm is run only once on each function.
-Time is expressed in terms of number of iterations.

 ### ECDF